abdellatif-belmady/abdellatif-belmady/web/Documentations/Libraries/numpy.md

 ### **Multi-dimensional arrays**

-!!!
-Info ""
 Multi-dimensional arrays can be accessed in a similar way by providing an index or slice for each axis, separated by commas:

 ```py
 b = np.arange(48).reshape(4, 12)